MykhailoTarasov/MykhailoTarasov/README.md

 - 🌱 I’m currently studying in the GoIT school
 - You can contact me via [Telegram](https://t.me/MykhailoTarasov)
-- I am basen in Sofia, Bulgaria, but I'm highly flexible and open to relocating anywhere for the right opportunity!
+- I am based in Sofia, Bulgaria, but I'm highly flexible and open to relocating anywhere for the right opportunity!